NielsOuvrard/PetitesBourgades/Readme.md

 1. **Customization:**
 You can customize the game rules, graphics, and more in the configuration files located in the `config/` directory.

-For more detailed instructions and development guidelines, please refer to the [Documentation](docs/README.md).
+For more detailed instructions and development guidelines, please refer to the [Documentation](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Contributing

 We welcome contributions from the open-source community to help improve this project.
 Whether you're a developer, designer, or tester, your contributions are valuable.
-Please review our [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Please review our [Contributing Guidelines](https://www.youtube.com/watch?v=dQw4w9WgXcQ) for more information.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the NIELS' CORP License - see the [LICENSE](https://www.youtube.com/watch?v=dQw4w9WgXcQ) file for details.